Inchfab uses mass flow and pressure control in nanoscale fabrication systems

 Challenge 2: Repeatable, uniform substrate temperature profiles

 Just like reliable mass flow rates, repeatable and uniform substrate temperature profiles are also essential for consistent and uniform deposition and etch profiles.
 For example, in plasma-based etching, excess substrate heat is generated largely from bombardment from energetic particles generated in the plasma discharge and exothermic chemical reactions on the substrate surface.
 For fluorine-based silicon etching, as the substrate temperature increases, the etch rate decreases and commonly used masking materials like photoresist can begin to erode, decreasing selectivity.
 To counteract this heating, heat exchangers are used to conduct heat away from the substrate.
 Because the substrates being processed may have delicate features on their backside, direct thermal contact with the chuck assembly is not advisable.
-Thus an effective solution is to introduce a layer of heat conducting gas between the substrate and chuck.
+Thus an effective solution is to introduce a layer of heat-conducting gas between the substrate and the chuck.

 Solution: Integrated vacuum pressure control